Greg LeMond: Early life and amateur career

 LeMond grew up living an active, outdoor life.
-Hiking, hunting, skiing and flyfishing were boyhood pastimes.
+Hiking, hunting, skiing, and flyfishing were boyhood pastimes.
 The ranch country of the Sierra Nevada mountain range lent itself to such pursuits.
-A hyperactive youngster, LeMond believes these outdoor activities helped keep him out of trouble.
-"I was a boy who just could not sit still.
+A hyperactive youngster, LeMond believes that these outdoor activities helped keep him out of trouble.
+LeMond stated, "I was a boy who just could not sit still.
 I had trouble focusing in school.
 Parents and educators then did not have the skill set to diagnose and cope with what we know now was a classic case of attention deficit hyperactivity disorder (ADHD).
 ADHD certainly was not the frequently medicated childhood disease it is today.
 My triumph over the symptoms was found atop two thin tires over many dusty miles."
-Said LeMond: "That's one of the traits.
+He also said, "That's one of the traits.
 It's the inability to sit down [and listen] to something you are not really interested in and absorb it.
 If they are interested in it, people with ADD excel in really good ways.
 When I got into cycling I would say the sport itself took a fog off my brain.
 I was able to absorb stuff I read.
 It changed my life."

-LeMond attended Earl Wooster High School in Reno, but lived too far away to participate in team sports.
-LeMond soon biked almost daily to high school.
-He often rode home from Wooster, taking a route over Mt.
+LeMond attended Earl Wooster High School in Reno but lived too far away to participate in team sports.
+He soon biked almost daily to high school, often riding home from Wooster, taking a route over Mt.
 Rose, along to Incline Village, then south on Hwy 28, then downhill to Carson City, then to his home.

 LeMond's introduction to cycling came in 1975, thanks to freestyle skiing pioneer Wayne Wong, who recommended the bike as an ideal off-season training aid.
-LeMond started competing in 1976, and after dominating the Intermediate category (13–15) and winning the first 11 races he entered, he received permission to ride against older, more seasoned competitors in the Junior (16–19) category.
+LeMond started competing the following year, and after dominating the Intermediate category (13–15) and winning the first 11 races he entered, LeMond received permission to ride against older, more seasoned competitors in the Junior (16–19) category.